TMills343/Simpleye/README.md

 - Docker and Docker Compose

 Quick start (Docker Compose)
+There are two ways to run the app, depending on whether you have an external MongoDB or want a local MongoDB container.

+Option A — Use an external MongoDB (recommended for deployments)
-1. Create a .env file at the repository root (you can copy the existing `.env` as a starting point) and set your values if needed.
+1. Create a .env file at the repository root and set MONGO_URI to your external MongoDB connection string (and MONGO_DB if needed).
-2. (Optional) Edit .env to customize settings.
-By default, the app will connect to the `mongo` service provided by compose.
-3. Start services:
+2. Start only the web app service:
    - `docker compose up --build`
+3. Open the app at: http://localhost:8000

+Option B — Run a local MongoDB with Compose (for local development)
+1. Create a .env file (you can keep the default MONGO_URI)
+2. Start the stack including the local MongoDB service via the compose profile:
+   - `docker compose --profile local-db up --build`
-4. Open the app at: http://localhost:8000
+3. Open the app at: http://localhost:8000

 First-time setup (users)
 - On first boot when the database has no users, you will be redirected to a Signup page to create the initial admin account (username + password; email optional for future 2FA/reset).